tomrains/miscProjects/projects/vanishing-chess/README.md

 **Rules

-they can take turns now. i am a boss.
+they can take turns now. i am a boss. the pieces CAN CAPTURE NOW!!!

-okay, now to have them capture each other.
-    can only capture pieces of opposite color the king cannot be captured
+    can only capture pieces of opposite color (check) the king cannot be captured (check)
-    write functinality for what happens when you capture piece pawns have a special capturing move (can do this later)
+    pawns have a special capturing move (can do this later) (check) i would write special functionality for black pawn and white pawn - similar to past functionality for capturing with complex pieces. ✅

 then add functionality to know when the king is in check (trickyyyy)
     alert when opposing king is in check disallow moves by current team that put king in check

+then add functionality to turn pawns into queens when they reach the back row

 then add in AI